Time/Power Management Workshop

 No.

-Do participants need specific tools or software?
+Do people need specific tools or software?

-Do participants need specific tools or software?
+Do people need specific tools or software?

 No.